zengjixiang/jina/docs/proto/README.md

 # Build proto

-Jina support two versions of protobuf, before 3.19 and after (which is a breaking change for python), therefore we have duplicate python file generation from proto based on the installed protobuf version.
+Jina-serve support two versions of protobuf, before 3.19 and after (which is a breaking change for python), therefore we have duplicate python file generation from proto based on the installed protobuf version.

-Moreover, jina is compatible with docarray v1 and docarray v2 that introduce breaking change in the proto definition.
+Moreover, jina-serve is compatible with docarray v1 and docarray v2 that introduce breaking change in the proto definition.

 Therefore, we end with 2 proto files, one for each version of docarray that we support.
 (Note in the future docarray v1 support will be dropped, and we will come back to have proto version)